 The SEF’s audit trail permits it to immediately track customer orders from the time of receipt through fill, allocation, or other disposition, and includes both order and trade data.
 Audit trails are captured and maintained throughout the life cycle of a customer order.
 Data fields present on customer orders, trades for matches, fill reports are stored in a proprietary format.
 Timestamps are assigned down to the millisecond for all order events including submission, cancel/replace, partial fill, fill, cancels and allocations.
 This data can be viewed either from FTSEF’s AdminMonitor application or in plain text format.
 Activity can be looked up using the AdminMonitor in real-time or for previous days.
 Audit trails are kept for all types of execution, via Streams, RFQ or CLOB.

 The audit trail program includes all original source documents and an electronic transaction history database.
 Original source documents include unalterable, sequentially-identified records on which trade execution information is originally recorded, whether recorded manually or electronically.
-The electronic transaction history database (referred to as the “FTSEF Transaction Database”) includes a history of all indications of interest, requests for quotes, orders, and trades entered into the Trading System, including all orders and trades, and order modifications and cancellations.
+The electronic transaction history database (referred to as the “FTSEF Transaction Database”) includes a history of all, requests for quotes, orders, and trades entered into the Trading System, including all orders and trades, and order modifications and cancellations.
 An adequate transaction history database also includes:

 All data that is input into the trade entry or matching system for the transaction to match and clear;